tvm-contest/devex/README.md

 `Service` - Custom contract (can be heavily modified) that represents a service that is used by `Users`.
 Can have multiple tiers - subscruption types with different conditions.

 `SubscribeMultisig` - Custom `SafeMultisig` that supports `Subscription` contract to be used as an escrow.

+At any given moment of time all entities (except 0000) don't keep any money except the minimal reserved one (0.01 TON in this MVP).

+## MVP limitations

+* DeBot has 3 `Services` hardcoded.

 ## Workflow